Decanter with stopper from the “Property” dinner set of the Grand Duke Mikhail Nikolaevich

 Imperial glass factory

-Colorless transparent crystal; grinding, engraving, blowing
+Colorless translucent crystal; grinding, engraving, blowing

 Height 25.5 cm, diameter 11.5 cm

-Conical decanter of colourless transparent crystal with faceted shoulders merging in high narrow faceted throat with flat spout and stopper.
-The decanter body is processed with wide polished vertical facets and decorated with the cipher of the Grand Duke Mikhail Nikolaevich - "МН" beneath the Imperial crown made in the technique of shallow matte engraving on one side and the star of the Order of St. Andrew, the First-Called with the motto "For faith and faithfulness" against the background of two crossed cannon trunks on the other.
-The decanter base is polished with oval petal facets. |
+Conical decanter of colourless translucent crystal with faceted shoulders merging in high narrow faceted throat with flat spout, with stopper.
+The decanter body is processed with wide polished vertical facets and decorated with the monogram of Grand Duke Mikhail Nikolaevich - "МН" beneath the Imperial crown made in the technique of shallow matte engraving on one side and the star of the Order of St. Andrew, the First-Called with the motto "For faith and faithfulness" on the background of two crossed cannon trunks on the other.
+The decanter base is polished with oval petal facets.

-Grand Duke Mikhail Nikolaevich (1832-1909) - the youngest son of the Emperor Nicholas I and Empress Alexandra Feodorovna.
+Grand Duke Mikhail Nikolaevich (1832-1909) was the youngest son of the Emperor Nicholas I and Empress Alexandra Feodorovna.
 The whole life of the Grand Duke was devoted to military service.
-He participated in the Crimean Company, commanded the Caucasian Army, from 1862 to 1881.
+He participated in the Crimean Company, commanded the Caucasian Army, from 1862 till 1881.
 He was the governor in the Caucasus.
 In 1860, he obtained the rank of a 4-star general; was honorary vice-president of the Mikhailovskaya Artillery Academy.

 Инв.350.1-2/ДПИ